superluminar-io/workshop/content/summary/_index.md

 ## Still Have Questions?

-If you want more information related to superwerker or its creators, you can find relevant links in the lower section of the workshop menu.
+If you want more information related to superwerker or its creators, you can find relevant links in the lower section of the workshop menu under the heading 'More'.

 [superwerker]: https://github.com/superwerker/superwerker